sanjuus/-100DaysofAI/Week 1/README.md

 - Implemented gradient descent using linear regression
 - Created hyperbola to see the loss in 3D
 - understanding epochs and learning rate

+## 👉 Day 5

+### Topic

+- Types of Gradient Descent Algorithms

+### What I Learned

+- Types of Gradient Descent Algorithms

+  - Batch Gradient Descent
+  - Stochastic Gradient Descent
+  - Mini Batch Gradient Descent
+- Advantages of every algorithm
+- Disadvantages of every algorithm
+- Where to use?
+- Mathematical Intution of every algorithm
+- Grpahical Intution of every algorithm

+### Practical Implementation
+- Implement all the types of Gradient Descent algorthims from scratch
+- Understood epoches and learning rate by implementing and testing algorithms
+- Observed the graphs obtained by them
+- r2 score fluctuation in different algorithms